sohang3112/machine-learning-practice/NOTES.md

       Divide data into k groups.
 Then generate N sets of train & validation data: validation has chunk no. i, train has rest.
     - Optional final step (assuming we watched out for overfitting in the previous models):
     Train final model with whole model.
 Its performance should be better than that of worst model (out of models previously trained)

+### ML Mistakes to Avoid
+- *Data Leakage / Contamination*: data is present in both training & test data.
+- *Information Leakage*: validation data affects some aspect of training - eg. scale (for transformation) determined with data that includes validation data

 ### [Underfitting & Overfitting](https://www.kaggle.com/code/dansbecker/underfitting-and-overfitting)
 *Underfitting* is easy to fix - just add more training data.
 Methods to fix *Overfitting*: